-All institutions must download, complete, and submit the following eight documents.
+All institutions must download, complete, and submit the following seven documents.
 Each document will require an original signature in blue ink.
 The Institutional Participation Agreement (IPA) must be signed by the institution's president, chancellor or CEO as reported to the U.S. Department of Education.
 All other documents may be signed by the Financial Aid Director/Administrator.

 Non-Public* Institutions must submit these two types of documentation.

 Public Institutions and Non-Public Institutions qualifying under the 10% Rule* do not submit these two types of documentation.

 For Non-Public Institutions with the main campus out of state, the disbursement documents must demonstrate that the institutionís main out-of-state institution is disbursing those funds.
 Submit a copy of accounting ledgers or student ledgers, and/or FWS payroll statements that verifies the main out-of-state institution disbursement of Pell Grant and two of the three federal student aid programs (SEOG, Federal Stafford Loan Program, and FWS) for each California location.9.
 Verification of Title IV Disbursement to Student — Submit documentation from the U.S. Department of Education (i.e., Final Funding Authorization form, Common Origination and Disbursement Report, or Statement of Account) that verifies that Title IV funds (Pell Grant and two of the three federal student aid programs, Supplemental Educational Opportunity Grant [SEOG], Federal Stafford Loan Program, and/or Federal Work Study [FWS]) have been allocated to the institution.